InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

 - Created dedicated `/tests` directory and organized all test assets there
 - Created detailed n8n webhook interactions documentation ([docs/n8n-interactions.md](./n8n-interactions.md))
 - Added React test for AI validation UI to verify suggestion display
+- Implemented a combined n8n workflow for validating injury reports and generating parent narratives
+- Removed the separate memo generation workflow and associated code
+- Enhanced JSON parsing logic to handle various response formats from the n8n webhook
+- Removed sensitive data filtering as it's no longer needed
+- Updated documentation to reflect all recent changes

 ## 3. Known Issues / Blockers
-- n8n webhooks for validation and memo generation are currently stubbed out and not functional
+- The n8n prompt may need refinement to correctly handle various types of data it might receive from teachers
 - Some test files have TypeScript errors due to missing Jest type definitions (need to run `npm i --save-dev @types/jest`)
 - Automated tests do not currently run due to missing or unmocked external dependencies (e.g., API modules).
 Tests need to be updated with proper mocks for meaningful results.
 - Some test coverage is minimal; additional unit and integration tests are recommended for new subcomponents.

 ## 4. Next Steps
+- Refine the n8n prompt to correctly handle various types of data received from teachers
 - Install Jest type definitions (`npm i --save-dev @types/jest`) to resolve TypeScript errors in test files
-- Implement the n8n workflows for validation and memo generation
 - Continue refactoring to extract any remaining complex logic into custom hooks
 - Add proper TypeScript interfaces for all component props
 - Mock external dependencies in tests to enable automated test runs